warblo001/Enumerable-methods/README.md

 **To get a local copy up and running follow these simple example steps.**

    - Clone this repo.
-   - Navigate to the bubble_sort folder
+   - Navigate to the Enumerable-methods folder
    - In your terminal run `ruby main.rb`
    - You are successful to get a local copy up and running.